Reviews You Can Rely On

 Western Mountaineering HighLite Review

-While this bag is the one of the lightest in the review, its features and fit drag it down toward the bottom of the rankings
+While this bag is one of the lightest in the review, its features and fit drag it down toward the bottom of the rankings

 gearlab tested logo